 Parmesan Pesto Pasta with Seasoned Chicken

-- 1/2 to 1 cup of cherry tomatoes, halved (I use organic)
+- 1 cup of cherry tomatoes halved (I use organic)

-- 1 pound Einkorn pasta, rice pasta or whatever you like to use (Next I'm trying it with quinoa!)
+- 1 pound Einkorn pasta rice pasta or whatever you like to use, it's also great with regular rice!

 - 1 Tablespoon good quality olive oil

-- (Optional: add some fresh asparagus, lightly stir-fried with some seasonings on top or toss onto another cookie sheet in the oven for a few minutes.)
+- Optional: add some fresh asparagus or green beans, lightly stir-fried with some seasonings on top or toss onto another cookie sheet in the oven for a few minutes.

-Cut your chicken into strips, and lay it onto a parchment paper-covered cookie sheet.
+- Cut your chicken into strips, and lay it onto a parchment paper-covered cookie sheet.
 Turn the oven to ‘broil'.
 Sprinkle the top side with your spices of choice.
-I shook seasoned salt on liberally, making sure all parts of the chicken had some.
+I shake lemon pepper or seasoned salt on liberally, making sure all parts of the chicken have some spices on it.
 Put it into your oven once it's hot and then watch it.
 Set the timer for 2 minutes; check it and only leave it in there until the whole top is white.
 Mine took 4 minutes on the first side.
 Flip the chicken over, season again with whatever seasonings you want to use.
-I did lemon pepper on this side.
 Broil again until that side is all white, about 2 minutes, and then check it.
 It may need another couple minutes to make sure there's no pink left in the middle.
 Don't cook it past that point, though, because when chicken is NOT overdone, it's tender and juicy!
 If you cook it too long it's dry and tough.

 A note about the mozzarella cheese: As I said, I love to eat this dish really hot, but it does make the mozzarella stringy and not as pretty.
 So if this bothers you, just omit the soft cheese, or eat the dish cold or just a little warm and then it will keep its shape.
 Truly though, what the mozzarella is doing will be the least of your concerns when you take your first bite. 🙂